Hopac/Hopac/Docs/Programming.md

 between threads.
 This property can make it easier to understand the behaviour of concurrent programs.

-Of course, the bound **Theta(m + n)** does not take into account space that the jobs otherwise accumulate in the form of data structures other than the synchronous channels.
+Of course, the bound **&Theta;(m + n)** does not take into account space that the jobs otherwise accumulate in the form of data structures other than the synchronous channels.

 ### Garbage Collection